Connectedand-Autonomous-Systems-Lab/Collaboration/README.md

 This repository contains the codebase to deploy the Unity side of this project.
 Use the Unity Hub to install this from the disk after cloning it.

+## Quick Guide

-## Installation
+### Installation

+1. Clone this repository to your local disk.
+2. Navigate to Unity Hub and use the option "Add project from disk" to select the cloned folder.

+### Known errors

-Add Perception pkg by the package manager from Unity.
+1. **Perception package not found:** Add Perception pkg by the package manager from Unity.
 The required version of it is in Perception folder.

-## Version Compatibilities
+### Version Compatibilities

 We are using 2021.3.9f1 because of the following reasons.
 1. UNITY_ROS_RL_SIMULATOR which was on 2020.3.48f1 did not support Perception pkg.
 2. In future, we can use ML Agent in this project as it was used in PeopleSansPeople in the same Unity version.

+**With this being setup, you are ready to test out the results from ConCord!**

 ## Starting Beam Eye tracker